 Know Your Team

-The founder should know her team, their strengths and weaknesses.
-She should have a comprehensive understanding of their capabilities, including their potential to execute as well as the impediments to execution.
+The founder should know her team, their strengths, and weaknesses.
+Moreover, she should have a comprehensive understanding of their capabilities, including their potential to execute as well as the impediments to execution.
 The founder that understands how they plan to address the startup’s gaps and weaknesses, is a founder who will obtain the financing.

 Know Your Potential Investor